skymakerolof/dxf/README.md

 - `npm` is package manager which allows downloading more packages for `nodejs`
 - `mocha` is testing framework (this tool allows you veryfing that every parser works as expected for various `.dxf`)
 - `grunt` is tool allowing you, in between, making building process less effort-consuming (e.g. when file is changed, it automatically re-executes processes)

+## DXF in the browser

+It is possible to build this module with [Browserify](http://browserify.org/) `browserify lib --outfile lib/dxf-browser.js`

+## toSVG

+There is now a toSVG method, simply give a list of layers that you want to convert to an SVG and anything that can and has been implemented with a toSVG method will be turned into SVG data.

+Will return a string.